This article may contain links from our affiliate partners. Please read how we make money!

 How long should you marinate chicken?

-We’ve already covered this in an entire article about it.
+I’ve already covered this in an entire article about it.
 Read up on marinating chicken, here!

 Generally speaking, a minimum of half an hour is enough to start adding a decent bit of flavor to your chicken, but the longer it sits the better (with limits, of course).